moverest/wl-kbptr/README.md

 binde=,g,exec,wlrctl pointer scroll 0 10

 # Exit cursor submap
-# If you do not use cursor timeout or cursor:hide_on_key_press, you can delete its respective cals
+# If you do not use cursor timeout or cursor:hide_on_key_press, you can delete its respective calls.
 bind=,escape,exec,hyprctl keyword cursor:inactive_timeout 3; hyprctl keyword cursor:hide_on_key_press true; hyprctl dispatch submap reset

 submap = reset

 # Entrypoint
-# If you do not use cursor timeout or cursor:hide_on_key_press, you can delete its respective cals
+# If you do not use cursor timeout or cursor:hide_on_key_press, you can delete its respective calls.
 bind=$mainMod,g,exec,hyprctl keyword cursor:inactive_timeout 0; hyprctl keyword cursor:hide_on_key_press false; hyprctl dispatch submap cursor
 ```